 Once the court order has been served on the blackmailer, there is no reason why its existence should not be reported.
 Indeed, the judgment Eady is writing appears a few days after we speak.
 OPQ v BJM and CJM is unusual because Eady granted an order of general effect — “against the world” — banning publication of confidential information about the claimant on a permanent basis.

 This is something of an innovation.
 But it has the same effect as a temporary injunction granted ahead of a full hearing.
 Under the so-called Spycatcher doctrine, such an order binds everyone who knows about it.
 But that restriction is thought to lapse once a case settles, as OPQ v BJM is about to do.
 Hence the need for a universal order — which is perfectly logical once you accept the fundamental principle that people are generally entitled to keep their private lives private.

 “It’s surprising how many injunctions do hold and how many are settled on private terms, fairly quickly,” Eady tells me.
 That includes cases where the press are defendants — “because they recognise, on mature reflection, that there’s no public interest argument and they’re happy to get out of it”.
 For his part, Eady seems to be in no hurry to get out of a job he clearly enjoys.
 But those judges who were appointed after February 1995 — including Eady and most of his serving colleagues — must retire when they reach the age of 70.
 That leaves Eady with less than two years to go.
 Still, with privacy developing as quickly as it is, it will be fascinating to see how far he can develop the law before he leaves the public stage and tries to regain the personal privacy that has eluded him on the bench.

-The interview with Sir David Eady took place on 11 April.
-The new issue of Index on Censorship magazine, Privacy is dead! long live privacy is available now.
+The interview with Sir David Eady took place on 11 April 2011.
+Find out more about the summer 2011 issue of Index on Censorship magazine, Privacy is dead! long live privacy.